TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/activitylog-export-portal.md

 # <-- configuring-export-portal -->

-You can use Azure Portal to configure subscription diagnostic settings to continueously export your Activity Logs to Log Analytics workspace, Azure Storage account, or Azure Event Hub.
+You can use Azure Portal to configure subscription diagnostic settings to continuously export your Activity Logs to Log Analytics workspace, Azure Storage account, or Azure Event Hub.

 ## **Recommended Steps**